JoaoMarquesFidalgo/cake-shop/README.md

 05/07/2020 -

-Add Manager, Content Manager and define which middleware the routes have.
-Complete the API by creating favorite and shared products, support ticket and page.
+<strike>Add Manager, Content Manager and define which middleware the routes have.
+Complete the API by creating favorite and shared products, support ticket and page.</strike>
+Add unit and integration testing using Jest.

 30/06/2020 - 05/07/2020